Resize & Crop

-The order of operations is important.
-For example, when you resize an image first, the following crop operation will use the coordinates of the resized image.
+Note: The order of operations is essential.
+For instance, when you resize an image first, the ensuing crop operation will use the coordinates of the resized image.

 Preview